Gigoran

 Homeworld: Gigor

-Coloration: White, Brown, Gray, Black
+Coloration: White, Yellow, Brown, Gray, and/or Black

-Legends/Canon: Believe it or not, the Gigorans actually date back to 1994, and were introduced in a Star Wars roleplaying game.
-Because of this, they technically did exist in Legends, although they weren’t necessarily even truly “canonized” back then.
-They weren’t officially Canonized until Rogue One, released in 2016.
-As you will see with the images below, they have been altered massively, and only traces of what the 1994 Gigorans were made it into the Canon version of the species.
+Continuity: Believe it or not, the Gigorans actually date back to 1994, introduced in a Star Wars roleplaying game.
+Because of this, they technically did exist in Legends, although they weren’t necessarily even truly “canonized” back then due to the ambiguity of their source of origin.
+They weren’t officially canonized, then, until “Rogue One: A Star Wars Story,” released in 2016.
+As you will see with the images below, their appearances have been altered massively, and only traces of what the 1994 Gigorans were made it into the Canon version of the species.
 In Legends, they were a much more primitive species, able to speak Basic without a vocoder, but usually relying on their own language of grunts and barks.
-They were more closely related to canines, or even simians from some depictions, and were the Star Wars equivalent of cavemen.
-The most modern technology they had were stone tools and fire.
-They were still sold into slavery, but this predates the Zygerrians as we know them, so even that bit of lore is different.
+They were more closely related to canines, or even simians based on some depictions, almost coming across as a Star Wars equivalent of cavemen.
+The most modern technology they had in the old continuity would have been stone tools and fire.
+They were still sold into slavery in their old lore, but this predates the Zygerrians as we know them, so even that bit of info differs from their modern interpretation.
+The species actually stemmed from another alien, Senna, who was one time intended to be a main cast member in Rogue One, though the character was eventually cut, and after undergoing quite a few conceptual appearance changes, they finally ended up looking like their iconic appearance as established to this day.

-Additional Images:
+Reference Images:

 Leave a comment